sumitparakh/sqleditor/README.md

 <u><strong>For Linux</strong></u>

 <strong>Note:</strong> Should work but not tested.
 Let me know if you face any issue.
 I'll try and fix.
-Or if you are a mac user and want to fix it yourself?
+Or if you are a linux user and want to fix it yourself?
 Pull requets are always appreciated.